 If you are a long time reader of this blog or viewer of our YouTube channel, you know by now just how much I love to learn new languages.
 My close friends often joke that I must have been a parrot in a previous life for my ability to repeat flawlessly and with perfect intonation any new word I hear.

 Spending a period of time long enough in Morocco to study the language spoken by its people is also one of the reasons why I became charmed by the country.
 I was able to have a broader understanding of the culture and I can now have long lengthy conversations with Moroccans on topics ranging from sports to politics.

 Moroccan Arabic itself is also a language that presented a whole new exciting challenge to my mind.
 I know I sound like a total language nerd now but let me tell you that learning this dialect was and still is one of the most exciting undertakings of my life.

-If you would like to learn basic Moroccan Arabic sentences during your trip, I suggest getting your hands on the Lonely Planet Moroccan Arabic Phrasebook.
+If you would like to learn basic Moroccan Arabic sentences during your trip, I suggest reading Tips and tricks to learn Moroccan Arabic.
+I explain how to learn this language very quickly and effortlessly.
+If learning new languages is not something you enjoy, I suggest getting your hands on the Lonely Planet Moroccan Arabic Phrasebook.